You can’t help someone who doesn’t want to be helped? True or false?

 atticus

-I’ve always wondered why there are some people who can use illicit drugs here and there and never get addicted and yet a handful of people will use it once and become addicted for life.
+I’ve always wondered why there are some people who can use illicit drugs here and there and never get addicted, and yet a handful of people will use it once and become addicted for life.

-Epigenetics allows us to understand our entire human genome and how our genes can be altered and even modified by external factors (How Understanding an Individual’s Epigenetics Can Help Measure and Test Addiction, 2017).
-An individual’s lifestyle and choices are intimately connected with what is in their environment.
+Epigenetics allows us to understand our entire human genome and how our genes can be altered and even modified by external factors.

 An article by the National Institute of Drug Abuse (2019) states, “environmental exposures or choices people make can actually “mark”—or remodel—the structure of DNA at the cell level or even at the level of the whole organism”.